EpicWebs/toptrumps/README.md

 - Refresh/Load the page.
 - Click a trait/skill on the card to compare it against the opponents card.
+- The opponent will then automatically select their skill/trait to compare to yours.
 - After all the cards have gone, the person with the most points wins.

 ## How to add cards.